-Starting school is a significant event for every child and it is important to have a smooth beginning to this journey.
+Starting school is a significant milestone for every child and it is important to have a smooth beginning to this journey.
 The transition from Kindergarten and Daycare to school must be well managed to ensure a successful beginning to your child’s formal education.
 St Gerard Majella primary school staff do everything they can to help Prep students and their families feel at home during the process of enrolment and commencing Prep.

 Prep is the first compulsory year of school and provides the foundation for your child’s education.
 It is a full-time program held in primary schools.
 Children attend Monday-Friday for the full school day.
 The Preparatory Year (Prep) program is for children who turn five by June 30 in the year they start school.

 |Child born 1 July 2017 to 30 June 2018||2023|

 |Child born 1 July 2018 to 30 June 2019||2024|

 |Child born 1 July 2019 to 30 June 2020||2025|

 |Child born 1 July 2020 to 30 June 2021||2026|